Tiefseefisch246/Teardown-Mod-Menu/README.md

 - Unlimited Mission Time

 ## Usage
 Click the <kbd>q</kbd> key to toggle the menu in the upper-left corner.
+You can change the keybind in the options of the mod.